vmware/terraform-provider-vra/website/docs/index.html.markdown

 ## Basic Configuration of the Provider

-With Terraform 0.13 and later, the `terraform` configuration block should be used in your configurations:
+With Terraform 0.13 and later, the `terraform` configuration block should be used in your configurations.

+**Example**: Terraform Configuration

 ```hcl
 terraform {